paularmstrong/onerepo/modules/core/src/core/generate/README.md

     app
   ❯ module
 ?
 What is the name of the module? @scope/ ▓
 ?
-Please anter a description for the module ▓
+Please enter a description for the module ▓
 ```

 Please see the [inquirer documentation](https://github.com/SBoudrias/Inquirer.js/blob/master/README.md) for more options and usage instructions.